Church of the Assumption (Nashville, Tennessee): Early 21st Century

-The diocese of Nashville transferred ownership from the person of the bishop to Assumption church as a legal entity in 2004, as sex abuse cases in the United States within the Catholic Church became more publicly known and lawsuits were filed against dioceses and other Catholic institutions.
+The Diocese of Nashville transferred ownership from the person of the bishop to the Church of the Assumption as a legal entity in 2004, as sex abuse cases in the United States within the Catholic Church became more publicly known and lawsuits were filed against dioceses and other Catholic institutions.
 This move belatedly complied with a 1911 directive of the Holy See to incorporate individual parishes, not holding the bishop or the as the sole owner.

 In 2000, the former parochial school converted into the church hall was named in honor of Msgr.
 Niedegeses; he retired in 2008, succeeded by Father Michael d'Souza from India, where he returned in 2014.
 Father Jerry Strange became pastor, replaced by Father William Fitzgerald of the Norbertines as parish administrator.
 This priest assured celebrations of the Traditional Latin Mass.
 This form of worship resumed in 2015, in addition to the English post-Vatican II Mass.
 These celebrations continued to be officially sanctioned by the diocese as of October 2024.
 The church also hosts the Saint Teresa of Calcutta Syro-Malabar Catholic Mission of Nashville founded in 2008.

 Father S. Bede Price was appointed as the thirty-fifth pastor of the Church of the Assumption in June 2019 and installed by Bishop J. Mark Spalding on the feast of the Assumption, August 15.
 The pastor founded a new altar server’s confraternity affiliated with the Guild of Saint Stephen as well as a girl’s organization dedicated to Mary on the model of the Children of Mary sodalities of the nineteenth century.
 The parish also offers religious education featuring the Catechesis of the Good Shepherd.
 A novena before the feast of the Assumption was instituted as the priest believed that many Nashville Catholics had a connection to the parish, and he hoped to draw them back to the church via this series of prayers modeled on other novenas in major Catholic communities in the United States.
 During Father Price’s service as pastor, the parish’s congregation was primarily composed of those driving to the parish for the Traditional Latin Mass; the parish received international attention in the wake of restrictions put in place by Pope Francis in his document Traditionis custodes.